matipan/blog/content/posts/writing-a-face-detection-function-for-openfaas.md

     1. decode the image,
     2. run a pass through the neural network,
     3. draw rectangles around all of the faces that were found,
-    4. and encode the image back and return the results.
+    4. encode the image and return the results.

 The code to do the detection was extracted from [this example](https://github.com/hybridgroup/gocv/blob/master/cmd/dnn-detection/main.go) of GoCV.
 I had to make a few minor changes to parse the downloaded image and encode it before returning it, but the important parts are the same.
-Download the function's code from [Github]() and let's deploy it using the faas cli.
+Download the function's code from [Github](https://github.com/matipan/openfaas-face-finder) and let's deploy it using the faas cli.
 Once you've downloaded the function go to the `stack.yml` file and change the following fields:

 * `provider > gateway`: set your openfaas gateway URL
 * `functions > face-finder > image`: change `matipan` for your own docker hub username.

 Now we simply have to deploy the function, this is as simple as running: `faas up`.
-This command will build the image, push it to the docker registry and deploy it in openfaas.
-Once the function is deployed head over to OpenFaaS dashboard and select your face-finder function.
+This command will build the image, push it to the docker registry and deploy it on openfaas.
+Once the function is deployed head over to the OpenFaaS dashboard and select your face-finder function.
 Provide a URL([like this one](http://dujye7n3e5wjl.cloudfront.net/photographs/1080-tall/time-100-influential-photos-ellen-degeneres-oscars-selfie-100.jpg)) to an image then select the *Download* option and hit invoke.
 This should download an image onto your machine, if it all worked it should be something like this:

 ![Image with all the faces marked by a green rectangle](https://raw.githubusercontent.com/matipan/openfaas-face-finder/master/doc/result.jpg)